drid/arduino_eprom27_programmer/README.md

 PCB Built in KiCAD 7 using through hole components to preserve retro style

-*Resistors R1 and R2 are indicated in the Arduino firmware.
-By default, the values are 10 kOhm and 1.5 kOhm.*

-# Software
+## Software

-Software for PC written by Qt5.
+Software for PC written by Qt6.

 Functions: